top of page

 About me

-I taught Political Analysis and Introduction to International Relations at the University of California, Irvine.
-I was a teaching assistant for numerous courses, including the year-long Statistics and Probability sequence.
+I taught at the University of California, Irvine and Chapman University.
 I was a Pedagogical Fellow and a two-time Teaching Apprentice at UC Irvine's Division of Teaching Excellence and Innovation.
 I am also interested in conducting pedagogical research.

 I am fascinated with data science have worked as a quantitative researcher for numerous projects.
 I use R for my work, and I have experience teaching it.
 I also have experience with Python, SQL, and Tableau.
 Feel free to check out some of the project demos below.